markbush/SmalltalkTests/README.md

 ## Checking the installation

 The `SmalltalkTests-Tests` package contains standard SUnit tests for this project.
-These tests have been confirmed working in Pharo 6.1 and 7.0 stable, and 8.0 development.
+These tests have been confirmed working in Pharo 6.1, 7.0, 8.0, and 9.0 development.
 Run the tests to confirm that the package is working in your image.

 The `SmalltalkTestsExample` package is an example of using SmalltalkTests in a project.
 This is a sample implementation of stacks.
-The tests have been confirmed working in Pharo 6.1 and 7.0 stable, and 8.0 development.
+The tests have been confirmed working in Pharo 6.1, 7.0, 8.0, and 9.0 development.

 ## Available tests